 Abstract.
-Currently, the only discipline that deals with scientific representations albeit non-structural ones-is mathematics (as distinct from logic).
-I suggest that it is this discipline, only vastly expanded based on a new, structural, foundation, that will also be dealing with structural representations.
+Currently, the only discipline that has dealt with scientific representations albeit non-structural ones-is mathematics (as distinct from logic).
+I suggest that it is this discipline, only vastly expanded based on a new, structural, foundation, that will also deal with structural representations.